openedx/open-edx-proposals/oeps/processes/oep-0055-project-maintainers.rst

 Components will be "part of" or "critical to" the open-source platform.

-The term **maintainer** will mean a named person responsible for the health of component and the component's community.
+The term **maintainer** will mean a named person or persons responsible for the health of component and the component's community.
 The remainder of this specification will be focused on the details of the role.

 The term **core contributor** will mean a named person participating in the `Core Contributor Program`_ as a coding core contributor and